Faculty Research - Request for Proposals

 research (CBPR) should include letters of support from a community advisory board

 or letters indicating that a community partnership has been established prior to proposal

-Signed .PDF copies letters should accompany your proposal email.
+Signed .PDF copies of letters (with file names something very similar to "PLlastname_support_letter#) should accompany your proposal email.
 Although not preferred, we understand that letters of support may sometimes arrive separately.
 We appreciate your efforts to limit these instances and ensure letters arrive on time.

 Letter of Intent

-Although a letter of intent is not required, is not binding, and does not enter into the review of a subsequent proposal, the information that it contains allows Montana INBRE staff to estimate the potential review workload and plan the review.
-Letters of Intent should explain that Montana INBRE / IDeA Cores have been consulted and are collaborating in the development of the proposed research.
-Letters are due no later than 5:00 pm MST on December 14, 2018.
+The required letter of intent allows Montana INBRE staff to plan follow-up meetings and estimate the potential workload for reviews.
+Letters of Intent should briefly explain the proposed research and the ways in which Montana INBRE / IDeA Cores have been consulted and are collaborating in the development of the proposed research.
+Letters are due no later than 5:00 pm MST on November 15, 2019.

 Final Proposal Submission

 Email the completed proposal no later than 5:00 pm MST on January 10, 2020 to Dr. Ann Bertagnolli (994-5214, firstname.lastname@example.org).
 Please feel free to contact her or Dr. Brian Bothner, Montana INBRE PI, (994-5270, email@example.com) at any time if you have questions about the proposal format and/or instructions or would like to discuss potential project ideas.